In brief

 - a figurine with an overhanging cap or arms: the projections may need fiberfill, foil, or an armature

-That is why there is no single cross-brand, cross-object max size chart that stays honest.
+That is why there is no single cross-brand, cross-object max size chart that stays useful.
 Stable polymer clay is about even thickness, sensible projection, and the right bake support for the shape in front of you.

 Best Support For Flat Pieces